dadavadd/IGrok/README.md

 > **Note:** All admin endpoints require an `X-Api-Key` header for authorization.

--   `POST /users`: Gets a list of users.
+-   `GET /users`: Gets a list of users.
 -   `POST /users`: Creates a new user license.
 -   `PUT /users/{key}/hwid`: Updates or resets a user's HWID.
 -   `PATCH /users/{key}/status`: Activates or deactivates a user account.